Zhuoqin/PureAngularStarter/README.md

 # Install

-Run 'npm install' before you start it, all files will be stalled in node_modules and you can find them in package.json
+Run `npm install` before you start it, all files will be stalled in node_modules and you can find them in package.json

 ## Development server